-The stretcher comes with end carrying handles and the illustrations below give some proposed carrying positions.
+The stretcher comes without end carrying handles, but can be purchased separate for the Alpine CR.
+The illustrations below give some proposed carrying positions with and without handles.

 With all the carrying illustrations, the use of carrying straps helps with stability and reduces effort.
 The stretcher lifting straps can be used for this purpose and also for pulling when sledging.
-If required extra carrying straps can be purchased, these come in sets of four and are made from 44mm wide x 2M long webbing with a loop at one end.
+If required extra carrying straps can be purchased, these come in sets of four and are made from 44mm wide x 2m long webbing with a loop at one end.

 Other extra items of equipment can also be purchased if required.
-There is a wheel for easy moving of the stretcher along narrow tracks, there is also a head guard for those people using moving rope rescue methods around loose ground or rocks.
+There is a wheel for easy moving of the stretcher along narrow tracks.